 - Continuing employees and scholars should consider traveling with a print-out of their Workday record showing their department and Yale affiliation

-OISS has a separate webpage analyzing and tracking all of the new immigration changes.
+OISS has a separate page analyzing and tracking all of the new immigration changes.

 While all individuals applying for a U.S. visa are screened before the issuance of a visa, certain applicants may be subject to further screening or Administrative Processing.
 Issues that may trigger administrative processing include: